Skip to content

 1. Copies notes.jsonl, kg_nodes.jsonl, kg_edges.jsonl, and entity_index.json into <data_dir>/backup_pre_sqlite/.

-The script is idempotent — running it twice produces the same database.
+The script is idempotent — running it a second time produces the same database state.
+The original JSONL files are never deleted.

 Run the migration